GWC-DCMB/CapstoneProject/README.md

 - At the end of each meeting:
   1) the latest .ipynb should be uploaded to your Google Drive.
 Change the name to be \_v1, \_v2, etc.
-  2) record your progress in your Project Progress Log
-- You can communicate with your group on your project specific Slack channel
+- You can communicate with your group on Slack
 - Check out the [how-tos](/howtos/README.md) if you're stuck on something!

 ## Data Analysis Step by Step

 ### Get organized!
-- One partner should make a Google Drive folder and share it with group mentor, partner, and bwolford@umich.edu
+- One partner should make a Google Drive folder and share it with group mentor and partner

-- Each person should download the original data set to a project directory on your virtual machine
 - Start familiarizing yourself with your data.
 What are the data types in each column of the data set (e.g. float, string)?

 ### Hypothesis generation